CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP.md

 Be sure to review the [CDP Ingestion Model documentation](https://councildataproject.github.io/cdp-backend/ingestion_models.html) for the object definition to return from your `get_events` function.

-Once your function is complete and pushed to the `main` branch, feel free to delete this section of the README.
+Once your function is complete and pushed to the `main` branch, feel free to delete this setup file.